CI-Connect/connect-client/README.md

 Choose a directory to install Connect Client into.
 A reasonable choice is `~/software/connect`.
 Also choose a directory to install the software module into.
-A reasonable choice for this on RCC is `~/privatemodules`.
+A reasonable choice for this on RCC/Midway is `~/privatemodules`.
 Then run `./install.sh` with these two directories and a version number: